unm-historiography/metahistory/docs/loading-images.md

 Wait a few minutes, then reload/refresh your essay's webpage.
 Your images should appear.
 If they do not, either you need to wait a little longer or you made a mistake with the code.
 Better to wait a little more before experimenting with code changes, which might not be necessary.

 ### Troubleshooting
-If you've waited more than 5 minutes and your image is still not appearing, you probably made a typo somewhere and you have to find it.
+If you've waited more than 5 minutes and your image is still not appearing, you probably made a typo somewhere and you have to find it and fix it.
 - Most common problem is a mismatch between image filename and what you put in the `image-url` field.
   - Relatedly, double check you filename extension---it might be `jpg` or `jpeg` or `png`.
 Make sure your code and the filename match EXACTLY.
 - Double check your code for a missing quote or bracket.